lauripiispanen/lauripiispanen.github.com/source/_posts/2012-05-09-responsive-websites-forget-about-the-media-queries.markdown

 <!-- more -->

 {% pullquote %}
-"Handheld devices don't show traditional websites well", that much is agreed - but beyond that, pretty much everybody has there own opinion.
+"Handheld devices don't show traditional websites well", that much is agreed - but beyond that, pretty much everybody has their own opinion.
 While [some](http://www.lukew.com/ff/entry.asp?1390) build separate sites for handhelds and others warn against [siloing content](http://www.alistapart.com/articles/responsive-web-design/) to a separate domains.
-So what's a company looking to go mobile to do?
+So what's a company looking to "go mobile" to do?

 Heck, there's even a case here in Finland where the CMS provider for a bank recommended simply to [increase the size of touch targets](http://www.ch5finland.com/ajankohtaista/artikkelit/fi_FI/mobiilioptimointi/) (only in Finnish, sorry)!
 Well, that's their process and what they deemed to be the most cost-effective solution for their customer and I won't go deeper into that.
 Another company found that [creating multiple native apps](http://twitter.com/#!/dumbstereo/status/198309896402378752) was more cost-effective than going fully responsive.
 And therein lies a seed of truth: *{"'best way to achieve responsiveness' depends on your strategy, process and competences"}*.
 {% endpullquote %}